 When defining a channel, you first start with the Device Type.
 Device type specifies the type of commands the controller understands (i.e. command protocol).
-The S5 software can send commands using the Light-O-Rama protocol and also the DMX protocol.
+The Light-O-Rama Software Suite can send commands using the Light-O-Rama protocol and also the DMX protocol.